marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 }
 ```

-Now the class `Modem` is closed for modification.
-To use the LogOn function,
+Now the class `Modem` is closed for modification when we need to add new types
-you need code like this:
+of modems.
+To use the LogOn function, you need code like this:

 ```cpp
 class Hayes : public Modem {